gkctou/soundfont2/README.md

+source version 0.3.0, add TextDecoder polify for nodejs 8 and change sf2 props to lazy loading, no caculate if you dont need access it.ex: get metadata only.

 # soundfont2

 This is a SoundFont2 parser (and soon to be editor), written in TypeScript.
 It works in Node.js and (modern) web browsers.
 The parser is based on the [SoundFont 2.01 specification](http://www.synthfont.com/SFSPEC21.PDF), but is currently not fully compliant yet.
 The end goal is to be fully compliant with the [SoundFont 2.04 specification](http://www.synthfont.com/sfspec24.pdf).